ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/object-oriented-programming/Prototypal inheritance.md

 # Definition
 - **Prototype-based programming** is a style of object-oriented programming in which behavior reuse (known as inheritance is performed via a process of *reusing existing object that serve as prototype.*
+- JavaScript is a prototypal object-oriented programming language.
 # Prototype object
 - ![](Pasted%20image%2020250225211538.png)
 - Each object in JavaScript has a hidden property `[[Prototype]]` , which is either `null` or refers to another object.